lldevega/meridian/README.md

-# The meridian CFD solver
+# Meridian CFD solver.
-## A 2D, unstructured, finite volume solver of the Euler flow equations
-Meridian is a 2D finite volume CFD solver of the Euler equations, intended to solve low-to-medium complexity problems with a basic accuracy level.
+Meridian is a personal project aimed at developing a 2D unstructured finite volume CFD solver of the Euler equations for solveing low-to-medium complexity problems with a basic accuracy level.

 This code features a series of classes providing:
 * Unstructured mesh representation, generated from SU2 format